nextcloud/documentation/admin_manual/installation/installation_source.rst

   enabled manually by editing the Apache config files, usually :file:`/etc/httpd/httpd.conf`. consult the Apache documentation or your distributions documentation.

-* In order for the maximum upload size to be configurable, the .htaccess file in the ownCloud folder needs to be made writable by the server (this should already be done, see section `Set the Directory Permissions`_).
+* In order for the maximum upload size to be configurable, the :file:`.htaccess` file in the ownCloud folder needs to be made writable by the server (this should already be done, see section `Set the Directory Permissions`_).

 * You should make sure that any built-in WebDAV module of your web server is disabled (at least for the ownCloud directory), as it will interfere with ownCloud's